 For organizations that require high levels of data security and compliance, storing CRM data outside of Salesforce is a non-starter.
 Global companies can’t afford to risk losing or mishandling valuable data while syncing between the platforms and have strict protocols about not sharing sensitive information on third-party systems.

 To complicate matters, companies also have to comply with a myriad of global privacy laws including CCPA and GDPR.
 This is relatively easy to do when you’re a small company with a limited tech stack, but as companies scale, compliance risk grows with the number of employees and systems that have access to consumer data.
 As a general rule, the fewer systems that a global company has to manage, the easier it will be to comply.

 Native platforms keep all PII in Salesforce as the system of record, minimizing risk and simplifying compliance.
 This also prevents sales reps from uploading outside contact lists into a separate sales engagement platform and sending rogue, untracked, and uncoordinated messages to unapproved contacts.
 Companies can also respect opt-outs across any and all platforms that are integrated with Salesforce, including survey tools and marketing automation systems.

 The Bottom Line

 At the end of the day, the two different types of sales engagement platforms offer very different experiences for end users and admins.
 Choosing the right system architecture for your team will come down to determining which architecture is best suited to your team’s needs in various categories such as ease-of-use, customizability, automation, and security.

-If you’re ready to explore how a Salesforce-native sales engagement platform can help your organization accelerate revenue, reach out to schedule a demo with Groove and learn why learn why our customers have ranked Groove #1 in customer and product satisfaction for two and a half years running on G2.
+If you’re ready to explore how a Salesforce-native sales engagement platform can help your organization accelerate revenue, reach out to schedule a demo with Groove and learn why learn why our customers have ranked Groove #1 in customer and product satisfaction for three years running on G2.